Convex-Concave Min-Max Stackelberg Games

 \section{Conclusion}

-In this paper, we proposed two first-order methods to solve a class of constrained convex-concave min-max optimization problems with dependent feasible sets, which we call min-max Stackelberg games.
-As such games do not afford a minimax theorem in general, we focused on the computation of their Stackelberg equilibria.
-To solve for Stackelberg equilibria, we introduced a novel subdifferential envelope theorem, which formed the heart of two subgradient methods with polynomial-time iteration complexity that converge to Stackelberg equilibria.
+In this paper, we study a class of constrained convex-concave min-max optimization problems with dependent constraint sets, which we call convex-concave min-max Stackelberg games.
+As such games do not afford a minimax theorem in general, we focused on existence and computation of their Stackelberg equilibria.
+We established the existence of Stackelberg equilibria in these games, assuming continuous objective functions and suitable convexity assumptions on the players' action sets.
+We then introduced a novel subdifferential envelope theorem, which formed the core of two subgradient methods with polynomial-time iteration complexity that converge to Stackelberg equilibria.
 Finally, we applied our theory to the computation of competitive equilibria in Fisher markets.
-This application yielded a new variant of the classic t\^atonnement process, where, in addition to the auctioneer iteratively adjusting prices, the buyers iteratively compute their demands.
-A further question of interest both for Fisher market dynamics and convex-concave min-max Stackelberg games more generally is whether gradient-descent-ascent (GDA) converges in the dependent strategy set setting as it does in the independent strategy setting \cite{lin2020gradient}.
-GDA dynamics for Fisher markets correspond to myopic best-response dynamics (see, for example, \cite{monderer1996potential}).
+This application yielded a new variant of the classic \emph{t\^atonnement\/} process, where, in addition to the auctioneer iteratively adjusting prices, the buyers iteratively compute their demands.
+A further question of interest both for Fisher market dynamics and convex-concave min-max Stackelberg games more generally is whether gradient-descent-ascent (GDA) converges in the dependent action set setting as it does in the independent action setting \cite{lin2020gradient}.
+GDA dynamics for Fisher markets correspond to myopic best-response dynamics (see, for example, \citet{monderer1996potential}).
 We would expect such a result to be of computational as well as economic interest.

-\begin{ack} We would like to thank Dustin Morrill for his feedback on an early draft of this paper, and Niao He for pointing us relevant literature.
-This work was partially supported by NSF Grant CMMI-1761546. \end{ack}